 In its fifth episode, BoJack Horseman makes a potentially dangerous move by uprooting its action outside of the Los Angeles comfort zone.
 Most comedies take a while before rolling out a new environment, as they need the time to establish their characters and their universe before placing them somewhere new and seeing how it turns out.
 And for BoJack, whose early episodes have been good but not great and who relies so much on the myopic environment of show business, there’s a danger that getting outside of that bubble will undo some of the hard comedic work.

 The east in question is New York City, for a meeting Pinky to discuss the progress on the book.
-(He’s relocated to keep his kneecaps safe.)
-During said meeting, BoJack expresses the concern that Diane might not be “damaged” enough to tell his story, a decision that feels equal parts BoJack trying to push away someone getting close and a general concern about Diane the character.
+(He’s relocated from Los Angeles to keep his kneecaps safe.)
+During said meeting, BoJack expresses the concern that Diane might not be “damaged” enough to tell his story, a decision that feels equal parts BoJack trying to push away someone getting close and a general concern about Diane as a character on the show.
 In the first few episodes Diane’s chiefly functioned as the straight woman to some of the looniness going on around her, a voice of reason when BoJack is going down questionable paths or a counterbalance to the complete doofiness of Mr. Peanutbutter.
 While Alison Brie isn’t doing anything wrong, Diane isn’t distinct enough to stand out in the show’s heightened world, territory that’s potentially disastrous for a character.

 Unfortunately, it’s hard to take Diane’s pain seriously when the source of it is some of the laziest Boston stereotyping that’s ever appeared on television.
 There’s one great joke about her not being the black sheep of the family because they adopted a literal black sheep—possibly the first demonstration of this anthropomorphized world’s true comedic potential—and the rest of it is all blah.
 Her family are boorish and crude, constantly rewatching videotaped Red Sox games and demanding not to be interrupted, and speaking with accents that make Julianne Moore on 30 Rock sound nuanced.
 It eradicates early any possibility that there may be another side to the story, as nothing about her family raises them past her initial description as “narrow-minded, mean-spirited dirtbags.”

 It’s not too much of a stretch then for another narrow-minded mean-spirited dirtbag to find a connection with them, as BoJack fails to remain in the car once the kalidescope runs dry.
 Some of it’s the superficial—BoJack can drop one anecdote about reaching for the same bushel of grapes as Ben Affleck and he becomes a legend—and some of it also gets to the loneliness scraped in early episodes.
-BoJack had nothing in the way of a loving family growing up and in present day no close friends beyond people he barely tolerates.
-The idea of a sturdy family unit appeals to him to the degree he’s willing to join heaping abuse on “Cryane” and giving them some new ammunition for their taunts.
+BoJack had nothing in the way of a loving family growing up, and in present day no close friends beyond people he barely tolerates.
+The idea of a sturdy family unit appeals to him to the degree that he’s willing to join the abuse of “Cryane” and even give them some new ammunition for their taunts.